 In addition to some of the depression symptoms experienced by teens and younger adults, older people may develop drug or alcohol dependencies that did not exist before.
 Depressed seniors may also experience significant sleep disturbances, ranging from oversleeping to an inability to fall asleep, stay asleep, or stay awake during meals and other absorbing activities.

 In all groups, thoughts of suicide will eventually dominate, and the greatest risk is that severely depressed individuals may not even express the wish to kill themselves.
-In many teenagers, and some adults, highly aggressive “terroristic” behavior may signal states of depression with so few symptoms (or such guarded behavior) that no one suspects until some trigger provokes an event like the Columbine school shooting of 1999 in Littleton, Colorado.

 The final, telling symptom of depression in older people is increasing physical pain, either from already-present illnesses like arthritis, or from newly voiced physical complaints like headaches, shortness of breath, stomach distress and the like.
 Always consider whether these pains may be related to depression, or whether they signal a disease process.